What is Capital In Business?

 While many may hear the word and immediately think of money, cash or earnings, this doesn't wholly describe what 'capital' is for a business.

 The term capital is used to describe a range of financial assets, including both debt and equity, meaning the term covers anything with monetary worth.

 Equipment and machinery

 However, it is worth noting that capital does not refer to any raw materials used by manufacturing businesses.

-Capital allows UK business to operate and grow; having it in large enough quantities is essential to maintain supply chains, run their day-to-day operations, and remain sustainable.
+Capital allows UK businesses to operate and grow; having it in large enough quantities is essential to maintain supply chains, run their day-to-day operations, and remain sustainable.